cregox/cregox.github.io/pcsedados/pcsedados.md

 [![pcsedadosb home]({{ page.image }})](http://www.pcsedados.com.br/)

+# {{ page.description }}

-this is, to date, about 17 years later, my coding project I'm most proud of. done in 2003.
+this is, to date, about 17 years later, my coding project i'm most proud of. done in 2003.

 coincidentally, it's:

-- still working
-- the longest one running
+- the longest one running (worked for about 17 years)
-- even helping to keep the business up
+- helped to keep the business up for that long
-- and required almost no (technical) maintenance ever
+- required almost no (technical) maintenance ever

 ### here's the most relevant part, after clicking [services] / [hire]: